Everything You Need to Know about Painting a Brick Fireplace

 Once your fireplace is primed, you may notice small cracks in the mortar.
 Fill these in with a paintable caulk that adheres to multiple surfaces.
 If possible, try to fill these before you prime.
 However, you can touch up these cracks once the primer is dry as well.

 Consider using matte paint and small foam rollers for the most even coverage for your topcoat.
 Because bricks can be rough, even after priming, invest in extra roller covers so you can swap them out as they start to break down.
 A matte finish paint will offer an excellent finish on the bricks’ rough surface, and using a fine finish foam roller will provide the most even coverage for your fireplace.
+Read these 3 tips on how to paint a wooden fence.

 If you’re doing this on your own, you’ll want to paint your brick fireplace when you can open your windows; bleach fumes can be unpleasant, and both primer and paint will have an odor.
 You may prefer to contact a trustworthy Las Vegas painter to manage this multi-step process.
 Ram Painting Company can be reached at 702-300-3359.
 We’re just a phone call away.